Damien Mama

-Damien Mama (born June 27, 1995) is an American football guard.
+Damien Mama (born June 27, 1995) is an American former football guard.
 He played college football at USC.

-Early years
+Early life

 Mama attended St. John Bosco High School, where he was a two-way player at offensive tackle and defensive tackle.

 As a senior, he contributed to the team winning the CIF Pac-5 Division championship and the CIF state championship Open Division bowl game.
 He also received All-East Region, All-CIF Pac-5 Division, Max Preps All-State Division I first team, Los Angeles Times All-Area Lineman of the Year, USA Today All-USA first team, Parade All-American first team, Prep Star All-American Dream Team and Max Preps All-American honors.

 College career

 Mama accepted a football scholarship from USC.
 As a true freshman, he appeared in 12 games (all but Washington State), starting the first two contests at right guard and two additional games at left guard.

 As a sophomore, he started 13 out of 14 games (all but UCLA) at left offensive guard.

 As a junior, he started all games at left offensive guard.
 He declared for the NFL Draft before the start of his senior season.